-There is a great deal still unknown about long sleepers, who are sometimes said to have long sleeper syndrome.
-Research studies have found that longer sleep duration is associated with a number of health conditions, but it is not clear whether excess sleep actually causes specific health problems.
+A great deal is still unknown about long sleepers, but research has found that longer sleep duration is associated with a number of health conditions.
 We explore what it means to be a long sleeper, as well as potential causes and effects of long sleeping.

 Long sleepers are people who regularly sleep more than other people of the same age.
 In adults, this typically means sleeping for more than 9 or 10 hours per night.